-- EA applicants for this audition date must have submitted required materials – a complete Common Application to the college, the written supplement and SlideRoom video materials – by December 1, 2018 (Dickinson deadline for EA).
+- EA applicants for this audition date must have submitted required materials – a complete Common Application to the college and SlideRoom video materials – by December 1, 2018 (Dickinson deadline for EA).

-EDII and RD applicants for this audition date must have submitted required materials – a complete Common Application to the college, the written supplement and SlideRoom video materials – by January 4, 2019.
+EDII and RD applicants for this audition date must have submitted required materials – a complete Common Application to the college and SlideRoom video materials – by January 4, 2019.